Constant scalar curvature K\"ahler metrics on rational surfaces: Proofs

 The Matsushima-Lichn\'erowicz obstruction does not seem to have been fully explored in all obvious cases.
 There are two reasons for this: on the one hand it is not easy to describe the automorphism groups of varieties with many symmetries (i.e. those which are likely to have non-reductive automorphism groups), especially in higher dimensions.
 On the other hand, even when the birational class of a projective variety is well understood (e.g. rational surfaces), there may be many varieties in the class with very different automorphism groups depending on the choice of birational transformations among them.
 As a result, a complete classification of the cases for which Theorem \ref{theorem:matsushima-obstruction} is applicable may be hopeless.
 Nonetheless we can conclude this article by proving Theorem \ref{theorem:low-rank}, which can be stated in simple terms: \begin{proof}[Proof of Theorem \ref{theorem:low-rank}] The statement on $\mathbb F_n$ follows from Lemma \ref{lemma:hirzebruch-obstruction} or Lemma \ref{lemma:Hirzebruch}.
 Consider \eqref{eq:Fn-triangle}.
 We are interested in describing $\mathrm{Aut}^0(Y)$.
 By Lemma \ref{lemma:automorphism-blowup}, we are either looking for $\mathrm{Aut}^0(\mathbb F_n, p_n)$ or $\mathrm{Aut}^0(\mathbb F_{n+1}, q_{n+1})$.
 By plugging $p_n=([x:0:0],[u:0])$ with $x\neq 0, u\neq 0$ or $q_{n+1}=([0:0:z],[0:v])$ with $z\neq 0, v\neq 0$ in \eqref{eq:action-coordinates} as fixed points, we get that the elements of $\mathrm{Aut}^0 (\mathbb F_n,p_n)\cong\mathrm{Aut}^0(Y)\cong \mathrm{Aut}^0(\mathbb F_{n+1}, q_{n+1})$ are of the form

 where $a_0,\cdots, a_n, b\in \mathbb C$, $a,b\in \mathbb C^*$, computed by considering the stabiliser of $p_n$.
 Hence $\mathrm{Aut}^0(Y)\cong(\mathbb G_a)^{n+1}\rtimes((\mathbb G_a\rtimes\mathbb G_m^2)/\mu_n)$, which is not reductive by Lemma \ref{lemma:reductive-trick}.
-The statement for cscK metrics follows from Theorem \ref{theorem:matsushima-obstruction}.
+The statement on the non-existence of cscK metrics follows from Theorem \ref{theorem:matsushima-obstruction}.
 Observe that if $\Pic(S)\leqslant 3$, then $S$ is a toric surface.
-Hence the non-existence of a cscK metric is equivalent, by the solution of the toric version of Conjecture \ref{conjecture:YTD} to toric-equivariant K-instability \cite{Donaldson-toric-surfaces-K-stability}.
+Therefore, the non-existence of a cscK metric is equivalent, by the solution of the toric version of Conjecture \ref{conjecture:YTD} to toric-equivariant K-instability \cite{Donaldson-toric-surfaces-K-stability}.
 Hence there is an equivariant destabilising test configuration for $(S, L)$.
 But any equivariant test configuration is a test configuration in the sense of Definition \ref{definition:TC} and hence $(S, L)$ is K-unstable. \end{proof}